spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/additional-capabilities.md

 > Wren laughs and quickly responds.
 "Oh and one more thing!
 Palette doesn't lock us into a single tech stack or cloud
 > provider, so we can deploy our services in many locations."
 >
-> "Palette is just as secure on edge devices." says Meera, Head of Cybersecurity, joining in.
+> "Palette makes Kubernetes just as secure on edge devices as it is in large data centers." says Meera, Head of Cybersecurity, joining in.
 "We'll make your dream a
 > reality and bring Spacetastic to everyone soon enough, Anya.
 The sky's the limit for us!"

 ## The Journey Continues